 El Mencho has continued to elude authorities, despite the CJNG’s increasing strength — and aggressive and violent tactics — resulting in increased attention and pressure from security forces.

-The CJNG has established a presence in at least eight Mexican states — plus the Federal District, where Mexico City is located — with its base of operations in Jalisco and Colima.
-El Mencho uses Pacific routes to move drugs, importing cocaine from Colombia and ephedrine from China through the port of Manzanillo in Colima state.
+The CJNG has established a presence in at least eight Mexican states, plus Mexico City, with its base of operations in Jalisco and Colima.
+El Mencho uses Pacific routes to move drugs, importing cocaine from Colombia and ephedrine from China through the port of Manzanillo in Colima.

 El Mencho reportedly has his personal base of operations in El Grullo, Jalisco.